osawa-naotaka/unisearch/example/next/02.preindexed/README.md

 }
 ```

-Important implementation details:
+### Implementation Details

 - Mark the component with `"use client"` to enable React hooks and client-side functionality.
-- The search function `search_fn` is created by `createSearchFn` only once during component initialization using useEffect, with an empty dependency array [] to ensure it runs only on mount.
+- The search function `search_fn` is created by `createSearchFn` only once during component initialization using `useEffect`, with an empty dependency array [] to ensure it runs only on mount.
 - The created search function `search_fn` itself does not trigger re-renders, so it is stored in a useRef rather than useState.
 - Index is loaded at the first call of `search_fn` to prevent unused fetch of index.
 - Index loading state is triggered by callback function given to the `createSearchFn`.